guyfisher/half-baked/branches/1.6.3/readme.txt

 = Accordion Widget =

-The Half-Baked theme's default sidebar will automatically display the FlickrRSS, Netflix and Scrobbler plugins inside a Scriptaculous accordion.

-If you're using widgets, there's a built-in accordion widget that displays any widgets you choose.
+The Half-Baked theme's built-in accordion widget displays any widgets you choose inside a Scriptaculous accordion.
 Go to the widgets administration panel and add the Half-Baked Accordion widget to the Main Sidebar widget list.
 Next, open the Accordion widget list and add the widgets that you want displayed inside the Half-Baked Accordion.

 Every widget that you add to the Accordion widget list must have a title.
 If a widget doesn't have a title, it won't have a heading when it's displayed, and your users won't be able to open it by clicking on its heading.

 == Frequently Asked Questions ==

-= What plugins does this theme support? =

-The default sidebar is configured to work with the Fold Page List and Fold Category List plugins, the WordPress Related Posts plugin, and the FlickrRSS, Netflix and Scrobbler plugins.

-The Half-Baked theme is also widget-aware, with several built-in widgets and support for the Flexi Pages widget and the Feeds widget.

 = How do the rollover icons at the top and bottom of each page work? =